qonceptual/QwikHttp/README.md

 ## Usage

-Here are some example of how easy it is to use QwikHttp
+Here are some example of how easy it is to use QwikHttp.

 ###A simple request

 ```
-    QwikHttp(urlString: "http://api.com", httpMethod: .get).send()
+    QwikHttp<NSString>(urlString: "http://api.com", httpMethod: .get).send()
 ```

 ###Parameters and Headers